Scones with Strawberries Recipe

 Time: c.1hr (including time for cooling)

-We couldn't let July go by without a suitably Wimbledon-esque recipe, so this month we've gone for the very traditional, and quintessentially British scone served with strawberries and cream.
+We couldn't let July go by without a suitably Wimbledon-esque recipe (even if it has to be in tribute this year), so this month we've gone for the very traditional, and quintessentially British scone served with strawberries and cream.

 - 675g Self Raising Flour